TUM-NLP/llms-limited-resources2025/README.md

 Datasets and details about Ukrainian can be found in the `Ukrainian` folder.

+Notes:
-Note: The licences in both subfolders differ.
+- The licences in both subfolders differ.
+- External datasets can be used on top of the provided corpora.
+For fairness and reproducibility, they should, however, be publicly available

 ## Evaluation Methods